 At the conclusion of the monitoring season, all data will be analyzed in preparation of reporting.
-The annual monitoring report will be produced and distributed to communities, EMAB, and government (GNWT-ENR, ECCC) on or before April 30 annually for review and feedback (Approval Condition 7).
+The annual monitoring report will be produced and distributed to communities, EMAB, and government (GNWT-ENR, ECCC) to provide feedback.
 The annual report will summarize monitoring results for the previous season and make comparisons to previous years.
 It will briefly describe methods and related objectives.
 A discussion and interpretation of results will be presented.
 The report will use plain English as much as possible and make effective use of graphics and photographs.